 Vegan clothing is now made by renowned designers and brands, and you can now wear cruelty free vegan clothing, vegan purses, vegan sneakers, vegan shoes, and enjoy many more vegan apparels.
 There are many more advantages too – vegan apparels are commonly more resistant to wears and tears, oftentimes waterproof (unlike traditional leather), eco-friendly, easy to maintain, have no gross leather smell, and are often handmade by small local shops.

 Vegan Sneakers & Bags: My Vegan Leather Collection

 This is my small and humble vegan leather collection.

-The Drayton black tote is a sleek and versatile wardrobe staple for stylish weekend outings to the market – well, and more, obviously.
-It’s huge, and that’s really what she said.
+The Drayton black tote from Wilby Clutch is a sleek and versatile wardrobe staple for stylish weekend outings to the market – well, and also more, obviously.
+It’s huge, and that’s really what she said, teehee.
 All products at Wilby are vegan and also PETA-approved, made in the UK, and super fashionable.
 They use organic and eco-friendly materials whenever possible, such as organic cotton and lining, recyclable cloth, eco-friendly backing and cork leather.
+Fancy!

 I bought these second hand on Kleiderkreisel, the German second-hand clothing marketplace, and I am in love.
 Have I said my new year resolution is to not buy anything new this year?
 So glad I was able to score these!
 Dr. Martens are a classic and they’ve expanded into vegan fashion with vegan leather shoes and bags.
 They are ethical and fashionable and will last for many years, thanks to the quality of vegan leather used in production.
 These are totes a must!